When learning English, what you see isn’t always what you hear.

 8. Forget What You Know About Reading and Pronunciation

 As I mentioned earlier, English is known for having words that look way different than the way they’re spoken.
-If your native language is like Spanish, where what you read is what you hear, then learning how to say some words in English may become a challenging puzzle (remember though and through?).
+If your native language is like Spanish, where what you read is what you hear, then learning how to say some words in English may become a challenging puzzle (remember though and tough?).

 That’s why you shouldn’t bring what you know about one language over to another.
 Reading English as you would Spanish will only confuse you.